 Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
+Boilers and central heating systems should be tested and serviced by a Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+The vendors have stated that the heating system has been serviced recently.